Find Affordable College Courses

 The following schools top our list of the Most Popular Journalism Bachelor's Degree Colleges.

-Our analysis found Ohio University - Athens Campus to be the most popular school for journalism students who want to pursue a bachelor’s degree in Ohio.
-Located in the town of Athens, OHIO Athens is a public college with a fairly large student population.
+Our 2023 rankings named Ohio University - Athens Campus the most popular school in Ohio for journalism students working on their bachelor’s degree.
+Located in the town of Athens, OHIO Athens is a public school with a very large student population.

 About 73% of the students majoring in journalism at the school are women while 27% are male.